rseanhall/sdk-api/sdk-api-src/content/wuapi/nf-wuapi-iupdateex-get_extendedstaticproperty.md

 ## -description

-Gets the value for the extended property being queried.
+Gets the value of an extended static property being queried.
 This value is read-only.

 ## -parameters